MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Obtaining-Performance-Metrics-from-a-Linux-system.md

 * `%steal`: The percentage of CPU time spent serving other virtual machines (not applicable to Azure due to no overprovisioning of CPU).
 * `%guest`: The percentage of CPU time spent serving virtual CPUs (not applicable to Azure, only applicable to bare metal systems running virtual machines).
 * `%gnice`: The percentage of CPU time spent serving virtual CPUs with a nice value (not applicable to Azure, only applicable to bare metal systems running virtual machines).
-* `%idle`: The percentage of CPU time spent idle and without waiting for I/O requests.
+* `%idle`: The percentage of CPU time spent idle, and without waiting for I/O requests.

 #### Things to look out for